 Variables

-Variables let you store configuration values and sensitive credentials that your tests can access at runtime.
+Variables let you store configuration values, sensitive credentials, and reusable test data that your tests can access at runtime.
 Use variables for URLs, timeouts, and settings.
 Use secrets for API keys, passwords, and tokens that need encryption.
+Use file variables for CSV datasets, JSON fixtures, YAML/XML configuration, and other text-based test assets.

 - Storage: Plain text